Salsa Verde Chicken Tacos

 - Assemble: Spoon the chicken mixture into the warm tortillas.
 Top with a generous sprinkle of feta cheese and several sliced radishes.
 Finish with cilantro and a dash or two of hot sauce, if using.
 Serve immediately.

-- I use and recommend Frontera brand roasted tomatillo salsa for this recipe, but any high-quality or homemade roasted tomatillo salsa/salsa verde will work.
+- I uses Frontera brand or 365 brand roasted tomatillo salsa for this recipe, but any high-quality or homemade roasted tomatillo salsa or salsa verde will work.